cisagov/LME/docs/markdown/chapter2.md

 Detection method: `File exists - C:\Windows\sysmon64.exe`

 ## Chapter 2 - Checklist
 1. Ensure that your files and folders in the network share are nested and named correctly.
-Remember that in Windows, case in filenames or folders does not matter.
+Remember that in Windows, the case in filenames or folders does not matter.

 ```
 NETWORK_SHARE (e.g. SYSVOL)